Data2Semantics/powerlaws/README.md

 continuous data, discrete data and the approximation of discrete data with a continuous distribution.

+If you use maven and Git, you can check the project out directly from github.
+If not, you can download the whole repository as a zip file or tar ball.
+JAR releases and Maven repositories are not currently available, but we're working on it.

 # The Basics

 The main thing you're likely to want to do is estimate the exponent for your